 How Does a Fish Finder Read Bait Fish?

-Shad and other types of bait fish are an integral part of the fish ecosystem and virtually all specimens of game fish feed on them throughout the year.
+Shad and other types of bait fish are an integral part of the fish ecosystem; virtually all game fish specimens feed on them throughout the year.
 Fish finders can read schools of bait fish and shad with most of them producing an image that looks like a cloud or splotch on the screen.

 In some cases, it may be hard to distinguish a school of shad from a brush pile underwater, but most fish finders will indicate one or the other using specific colors.
 One of the best ways to differentiate a school of shad from a brush pile is to view the space underneath the cloud on the screen.
 A school of bait fish, usually called a bait ball, will usually have a blank space underneath it between the cloud and the bottom.
 On the other hand, a brush pile will always be connected to the bottom.